jupegarnica/commit/readme.md

   message.
 - `--model <model>`: Specifies the model to use for generating the commit message.
 The default is `gpt-4o`.
-- `--config`: Ask for the OpenAI API key and save it.
+- `--config`: Prompts for the default options and saves them.
 - `--api-key <apiKey>`: Specifies the OpenAI API key to use.
 This will override the value set in the `OPENAI_API_KEY` environment variable.
 - `--max-words <maxWords>`: Specifies the maximum number of words to call the